stride3d/stride-docs/en/manual/assets/use-an-asset.md

 ## Components and other assets

-In the **property grid**, you can sometimes find a property that looks like this:
+In the **Property grid**, you can sometimes find a property that looks like this:

 ![](media/property-grid-asset-reference.webp)